jeetsh4h/Nowcasting-OLR-Optical-Flow/README.md

 The code uses pySTEPS library to perform the optical flow, they are a wrapper for the OpenCV implementation.

 The students that conducted this study are Jeet Shah and Archit Murali.

+---

+Branch v1.1 is an addition to the project described in the main branch.
+These changes have been done by Jeet Shah in conjunction with Prof. Kaushik Gopalan.

+P.S.
+The pre-processing file is to set up the raw data to be used by the OpticalFlowFinal file